ppy/osu-wiki/news/2025/2025-08-23-osumania-4k-world-cup-2025-qualifiers-recap.md

 Despite some of the changes catching a handful of teams off guard, most players have been able to adapt rather quickly!
 And while we won't see the full extent of the changes until the bracket stages, it has been a great way to measure everyone's expectations.

-Without further ado, lets this week's recap started!
-We believe that many of you will find this year's placements to be quite exciting.
+Without further ado, let's get this week's recap started!
+We believe that many of you will find the Qualifier placements to be quite exciting.

 And just like [MWC 7K's news posts](https://osu.ppy.sh/home/news/2025-01-17-osumania-7k-world-cup-2025-qualifiers-recap), we'll have weekly video coverage of the recaps by the hands of [Dynascape](https://osu.ppy.sh/users/8784587), [SunApple](https://osu.ppy.sh/users/11817622), [Normiplier](https://osu.ppy.sh/users/10069850), and [akace100](https://osu.ppy.sh/users/9308128).
 We highly encourage you give them a watch!